Lady Hornets roll by SP as Dillow nets 32 - The Tribune

 Dillow scored another 8 points in the third quarter and reached her goal of the night which was 30 points.
 That goal was set by her father, Steve Dillow, who rewarded his daughter with a nice shave of the beard if she held up her end.
 And, sure enough she got it in only three quarters of play.

-“She is really a special player and I love her like my own,” said Roach of the senior guard.
+“She is really a special player and I love her like my own,” said Lady Hornets’ head coach Rick Roach of the senior guard.
 “She will be missed by this program and leaves it a better place.”

 Murphy finished with 15 points, 10 rebounds and 4 assists for the Lady Hornets and Griffith totaled 6 points.
 Hall led South Point with 10 points and 5 rebounds.